Atatürk Cultural Center: History

-The Old Complex
+The old complex

-The original AKM was covered 31702 m2 and had a floor plan area of 14606 m2 with a usable area of 52000 m2.
-The complex was made up of the Grand Stage, a hall with a 1,317 seat capacity hosting the Turkish State Theatres and performances of the Turkish State Opera and Ballet; and the Concert Hall, with a 502 seating capacity for concerts, meetings and conferences.
-There was also an exhibition hall of 1200 m2 in the lobby.
-There was also a Chamber Theatre with 296 seats, the Aziz Nesin Stage with 190 seats and a cinema hall with 206 seats.
+The original AKM building covered 31702 m2 and had a floor plan area of 14606 m2 with a usable area of 52000 m2.
+The complex consisted of the Grand Stage, a hall with a 1,317 seat capacity hosting the Turkish State Theatres and performances of the Turkish State Opera and Ballet; and the Concert Hall, which had a seating capacity for 502 spectators and was used for concerts, meetings and conferences.
+There was also an exhibition hall of 1200 m2 in the lobby, a Chamber Theatre with 296 seats, the Aziz Nesin Stage with 190 seats, and a cinema hall with 206 seats.